OpenCageData/geosearch/README.md

 Then, insert your search experience into it by calling the `algoliaAutocomplete` function, providing :

-- The container (a CSS selector),
+- The container (a CSS selector)
-- The OpenCage Geosearch API key.
+- The OpenCage Geosearch API `key`

 Make sure to provide a container (e.g., a div), not an input.
 The Geosearch generates a fully accessible search box.